That Dragon, Cancer

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious and frustrating, often likening it to a mindless exercise in random clicking that detracts from the overall enjoyment.
-Many express regret over their purchase due to the excessive grind required.
+Players find the grinding aspect of the game to be tedious and frustrating, often likening it to a mindless cycle of random clicking that detracts from the overall enjoyment.
+This has led to feelings of regret about purchasing the game.

 “Some elements are just a festival of random clicking; this is tedious.”